async/await

 can become

-On consumer side we can have something like this:
+On client side we can have something like this:

 If we have nested dependent apis then also code will look simpler.